U.S. flag

 • Learn more about the spectrum from cyberbullying to online harassment to cyber hate and how to protect safe cyberspace.

-Find a local counselor or other mental health services.
+• Find a local counselor or other mental health services.

 Workplace Bullying

-The term bullying is typically used to refer to behavior that occurs between school-aged kids.
+The term bullying is typically used to refer to behavior that occurs between school-aged children.
 However, adults can be repeatedly aggressive and use power over each other, too.
 Adults in the workplace have a number of different laws that apply to them that do not apply to kids.

 Hate Crimes